ministryofjustice/cloud-platform-user-guide/source/documentation/getting-started/kubectl-config.md

 You can then use the `KUBECONFIG` environment variable to have `kubectl` parse the additional configuration files, eg.: `KUBECONFIG=~/.kube/config:~/.kube/config_live1`

-For more information please read the [official documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)
+For more information please read the [official documentation][multiple-clusters]

 ##### Usernames
 By default, Kuberos will use your email address as the username in the generated `kubeconfig`.